sgmurphy/wordpress-plugins/backup/README.txt

 * Removed subscriber popup

 = 1.6.14 =
-* Improvement of “Readme” content
+* Improvement of ‚ÄúReadme‚Äù content
 * Improvement of inputs: inputs were sanitized
 * Improvement of escaped variables that were being printed
 * Improvement of files: old versions were removed